-- IP version: Select your IP version type.
-The choices are IPv4, IPv4/IPv6, and IPv6. - WAN Connection Type: Select the correct connection type based on your ISP service type.
-The choices are Automatic IP, Static IP, and PPPoE. - Enable UPnP: UPnP (Universal Plug and Play) allows several devices (such as routers, televisions, stereo systems, game consoles, and cellular phone) to be controlled via an IP-based network with or without a central control through a gateway.
+- Enable WAN: Select Yes to allow the router Internet access.
+Select No to disable Internet access. - Enable NAT: NAT (Network Address Translation) is a system where one public IP (WAN IP) is used to provide Internet access to network clients with a private IP address in a LAN.
+The private IP address of each network client is saved in a NAT table and is used to route incoming data packets. - Enable UPnP: UPnP (Universal Plug and Play) allows several devices (such as routers, televisions, stereo systems, game consoles, and cellular phone), to be controlled via an IP-based network with or without a central control through a gateway.
 UPnP connects PCs of all form factors, providing a seamless network for remote configuration and data transfer.
 Using UPnP, a new network device is discovered automatically.
 Once connected to the network, devices can be remotely configured to support P2P applications, interactive gaming, video conferencing, and web or proxy servers.
-Unlike Port forwarding, which involves manually configuring port settings, UPnP automatically configures the router to accept incoming connections and direct requests to a specific PC on the local network.
+Unlike Port forwarding, which involves manually configuring port settings, UPnP automatically configures the router to accept incoming connections and direct requests to a specific PC on the local network. - Connect to DNS Server: Allows this router to get the DNS IP address from the ISP automatically.
+A DNS is a host on the Internet that translates Internet names to numeric IP addresses. - Authentication: This item may be specified by some ISPs.
+Check with your ISP and fill them in if required. - Host Name: This field allows you to provide a host name for your router.
+It is usually a special requirement from your ISP.
+If your ISP assigned a host name to your computer, enter the host name here.